MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02b-Manage_Governance_via_Azure_Policy.md

 + The Azure Policy remediation task feature is used to bring resources into compliance based on a definition and assignment.
 Resources that are non-compliant to a modify or deployIfNotExist definition assignment, can be brought into compliance using a remediation task.
 + You can configure a resource lock on a subscription, resource group, or resource.
 The lock can protect a resource from accidental user deletions and modifications.
 The lock overrides any user permissions.
 + Azure Policy is pre-deployment security practice.
 RBAC and resource locks are post-deployment security practice.

-### Review
-In this lab, you have completed:

-- Create and assign tags via the Azure portal.
-- Enforce tagging via an Azure Policy.
-- Apply tagging via an Azure Policy.
-- Configure and test resource locks.

 ### You have successfully completed the lab